takenet/deckard/README.md

 ## Configuration

-We currently use the [viper](github.com/spf13/viper) project to manage configurations and the current implementation delegates the configuration to environment variables.
+The current implementation delegates the configuration to environment variables.

 All available environment variables are listed below: